pegahmirghafari/perfect-spotify-playlist/README.md

 ___
 ## Preprocessing
 <br/>
-by adding the name of the artist to the song, and lower-casing them I will save myself some headach.
+by adding the name of the artist to the song, and lower-casing them I will save myself some headache.
 I will keep the uri to later search songs on spotify wit it and add them to the playlist

 ### Standard Scaling
-the name-artist column is the index, and by dropping the uri I only have numeric data.  standatd scaler my data. this assures that each column will have a μ = 0 and σ = 1, in simple english it means they are now all on the same scale!
+The name-artist column is the index, and by dropping the URI, I only have numeric data.
+Standard scaler my data, assuring that each column will have a μ = 0 and σ = 1; in simple English, it means they are now all on the same scale!

 ### Cosine Similarity
-now i'm going to use cosine similarity from sklearn, this is a meassure of similarity between two non-zero vectors, by meassuring the cosign of the angle between them. as we know cosine of 0° and 180° are 1 and -1 respectedly, and cosign of any other angle falls between the two, with cosine of 90° and 270° are both 0. therefore, we are comparing the possition of each item along the circle. this means two items taht are most simmilar will have an identical orientation and cosine simmilarity of 1, two items that have a 90° angle between their orientation will have a cosine simmilarity of 0, and if theyhave a cosine simmilarity of -1 then they are on the opposite sides of the spacterum, and will therefore have 180° angle between them. for this recomendation sysytem, we are assuming that each song is it's own vector, with unique features, we will create a recomendation system by comparing each song (vector) to every other song in a big matrix.
+Now I'm going to use cosine similarity from sklearn; this is a measure of similarity between two non-zero vectors by measuring the cosign of the angle between them.
+As we know, the cosine of 0° and 180° are 1 and -1, respectively, and cosine of any other angle falls between the two, with the cosine of 90° and 270° are both 0. therefore, we are comparing the position of each vector along the circle.
+This means the two most similar items will have an identical orientation and cosine similarity of close.
+Two things that have a 90° angle between their orientation will have a cosine similarity of 0.
+If they have a cosine similarity of -1, then they are on the opposite sides of the spectrum and will therefore have a 180° angle between them.
+For this recommendation system, we are assuming that each song is it's own vector, with unique features; we will create a recommendation system by comparing each piece (vector) to every other song in a big matrix.

 ## Recommender
-- the recomendations are generated based on track features.
+- the recommendations are generated based on track features.
-- this will assure that the songs in the playlist are musically simmilar, which is what i was hopeing for.
+- this will assure that the songs in the playlist are musically similar, which is what I was hoping for.
-- I do not wish the recomender to be 100% accurate as I don't want to end up with a playlist of the same song on repeat.
+- I do not wish the recommender to be 100% accurate, as I don't want to end up with a playlist of the same song on repeat.
-- for what it's worth and considering how small my dataframe was this these are spot on recomendations **here is a list of songs I got recomended based on ***harvest moon, neil young'***.**
+- for what it's worth and considering how small my data frame was this these are spot on recommendations **here is a list of songs I got recommended based on ***Harvest Moon, Neil Young'***.**

 <img src="./Assets/recomendation.png" width="80%" height="60%">
 <br/>